The MERIT Program (Multi-faceted Educational Resources and Instructional Technology) provides assistance to our students who learn differently.

 All of the work is taught on grade level with academically rigorous curricula aligned with the scope and sequences of ELCA’s traditional classes.
 These courses are crafted with embedded accommodations designed to ultimately help the student be successful after MERIT.

-With a low student to teacher to ratio (10:1), teachers provide focused attention and alternate methods of teaching that are more conducive to non-traditional learners.
+With a low student to teacher to ratio (10:1 average), teachers provide focused attention and alternate methods of teaching that are more conducive to non-traditional learners.
 One successful tenet of MERIT classes is the incorporation of application based projects to connect subject matter to real world experience.

 Qualifications for receiving Student Support Services within the MERIT Program: